Marc Dile

-Marc Dile (born May 5, 1986) is a gridiron football offensive lineman who is a free agent.
+Marc Dile (born May 5, 1986) is an American former professional football offensive lineman.
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2009.
 He played college football at South Florida.

 After surviving final cuts at the end of training camp, Dile remained on the Buccaneers' roster for 5 weeks.
 However, he was declared inactive by the team for all games during this portion of the season.
 Following the fifth game of the season, Dile was waived by the team for purposes of transferring him to their Practice Squad, where he remained for the rest of the season.
 He was cut on September 3, 2011.
 On June 22, 2015, he was activated by the Orlando Predators.

 Biography

 Marc Dile is born to parents of Haitian descent.